modestyachts/CIFAR-10.1/README.md

 We describe the creation of CIFAR-10.1 in the paper ["Do CIFAR-10 Classifiers Generalize to CIFAR-10?"](https://arxiv.org/abs/1806.00451).
 The images in CIFAR-10.1 are a subset of the [TinyImages dataset](http://horatio.cs.nyu.edu/mit/tiny/data/index.html).

-# Dataset Release
+# Dataset Releases

-There are two versions of the CIFAR-10.1 dataset:
+There are currently two versions of the CIFAR-10.1 dataset:

-- `v6` is the recommended dataset for future experiments and corresponds to the results in Appendix D of our paper.
-- `v4` is the first version of our dataset.
+- `v4` is the first version of our dataset on which we tested any classifier (hence the `v4` dataset is independent of the classifiers we evaluate).
 The numbers reported in the main section of our paper use the `v4` dataset.
+The `v4` dataset was built from the top 25 TinyImage keywords for each class, which led to a slight class imbalance (the largest difference is that ships make up only 8% of the test set instead of 10%). `v4` contains 2,021 images.

+- `v6` is derived from a slightly improved keyword allocation that is exactly class balanced.
+This version of the dataset corresponds to the results in Appendix D of our paper. `v6` contains 2,000 images.

+The overlap between `v4` and `v6` is more than 90% of the respective datasets.
+Moreover, the classification accuracies are very close (see Appendix D of our paper).
+For future experiments, we recommend the `v6` version of our dataset.

 The `datasets` directory contains the dataset files:
 - The `v4` files are `cifar10.1_v4_data.npy` and `cifar10.1_v4_labels.npy`.
 - The `v6` files are `cifar10.1_v6_data.npy` and `cifar10.1_v6_labels.npy`.

 The `notebooks` directory contains a short script `inspect_dataset_simple.ipynb` to browse the CIFAR-10.1 dataset.

-The `code` directory contains a `utils` file to help load the dataset.
+The notebook uses a utility function to load the dataset from `utils.py` in the the `code` directory.

 # Dataset Creation Pipeline